maxxiimo/the-front-end-manifesto/appendix-1.md

 Go ahead and copy all the files and folders from your cloned starter code repository into your existing application structure.

 Commit your changes.

+The following files should have been added to your repository:

+![][New Files]

 #### Task 4: Gemfile